-When you purchase your first property, it should be near rental parity (at least it will be if you are an IHB reader).
+When you purchase your first property, it should be near rental parity.
 Ten years later, that property should have a positive cashflow due to 10 years of escalating rents.

 If you keep the property, you can take the excess rent and put it toward the mortgage paying off the debt more quickly.
 Remember, the goal is to have maximum free cashflow in retirement, so you want to pay off those debts.